Surelad/FSR-AntiHW/README.md

-FSR-AntiHW — Quick Start & Releases 🚀
+# FSR-AntiHW — Quick Start & Releases 🚀

 FSR-AntiHW reads a passage you paste into the popup, looks at a multiple-choice question on the page, asks an AI which answer is best, then highlights & clicks that answer for you.
 Fast to install, easy to use.

-🔥 What it does

-Paste the passage into the popup, save it, open the question page, click Show Answer — the extension will attempt to answer a few questions automatically.

-⬇️ Get the files
+## ⬇️ How to download

 A. Download ZIP (easy)